trigger-corp/trigger.io-file/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.file.getStorageInformation(success, error)
+!param: success `function(object)` callback to be invoked when no errors occur !description: Returns device storage information.
+Supported attributes: `total`, `free`, `cache` !platforms: iOS, Android
+!param: error `function(content)` called with details of any error which may occur

+The returned information contains the following keys:

+* `total`: The total storage space of the device in bytes.
+* `free`: The amount of free storage space available on the device in bytes.
+* `app`: The amount of storage space used by the app in bytes.
+* `cache`: The amount of storage space used by the app's cache in bytes.

+To get the size in other units, you can simply divide the return values by:

+* Kilobytes: 1024
+* Megabytes: Math.pow(1024, 2)
+* Gigabytes: Math.pow(1024, 3)

 ##Permissions

 On Android this module will add the ``WRITE_EXTERNAL_STORAGE``